Felix Pedro: Early life

-Pedro was born April 16, 1858, to a family of subsistence farmers in the small village of Trignano administrated by Fanano.
-This village is in the Apennine Mountains into the Province of Modena.
-He was the youngest of six brothers.
-Pedroni fled home in 1881 following the death of his father.
+Pedroni was born on April 16, 1858 to a family of subsistence farmers in the small village of Trignano, Italy, located in the municipality of Fanano in the Apennine Mountains.
+The youngest of six brothers, Pedroni immigrated to the United States in 1881 following the death of his father.
 He arrived in New York City and quickly assumed the name Felix Pedro.

-He traveled to New York City, Ohio, Washington, British Columbia, and the Yukon, working in each place until he earned enough to travel again.
+Pedro traveled to New York City, Ohio, Washington, British Columbia, and the Yukon, working in each place until he earned enough to travel again.
 Once in Alaska, Pedro panned for gold in the Fortymile, the Piledriver Slough near present-day Salcha, and various other waterways, including the "Lost Creek" in which Pedro and his partner Tom Gilmore claimed to have found a sizable amount of gold in 1898, but were forced to abandon due to food shortage.
-Despite marking the spot and searching the next three years for it they were unable to find it again.
+Despite marking the spot and searching for it for the next three years, they were unable to find it again.